Best Iran deserts

-To arrive to Bafgh desert, drive through the Naeen road on the north of Yazd or through Anar city in the south and then to Bafgh.
+To arrive in Bafgh desert, drive through Naeen road on the north of Yazd or through Anar city in the south and then to Bafgh.

 Right north to the Bafgh, there is another desert with hair-raising landscapes that is divided into the northern and southern parts due to the variation in the desert’s altitude.
-The softness of sands here are kind of impressive making a memorable experience of traveling to Iran deserts.
+The softness of sands here is kind of impressive, making a memorable experience of traveling to Iran deserts.

 Do not forget to take your camera with you!
-It’s no secret that photographing during sunrise and sunset provides a wonderfully soft light which can make beautiful landscape images.
-There are many points of interests at Rig-e Zarin that helps you break the repetition of landscapes; the extreme soft sands are also a subject of detail photography.
+It’s no secret that photographing during sunrise and sunset provides a wonderfully soft light that can make beautiful landscape images.
+There are many points of interest at Rig-e Zarin that helps you break the repetition of landscapes; the extreme soft sands are also a subject of detail photography.

 Drive through the road Ardakan to Ahmad Abad and then straight to the desert.